StargateInvasion/SGI/README.md

-# SGI
+# Stargate Invasion
-This is the Stargate Invasion Mod dev build.
+This is the Stargate Invasion (SGI) Mod dev build.
 The files will be updated as we work on the mod.
 For more information, see our [Wiki page](https://github.com/StargateInvasion/SGI/wiki).

 ## Installation
 Please see our [installation page](https://github.com/StargateInvasion/SGI/wiki/Installation) for instructions on downloading and setting up Stargate Invasion.